 Arthur Rackham, illustration from Milton’s ‘Comus’

-As I suggested in the previous post, sex and sexuality are strong elements in (adult) fairylore.
+As I suggested in the previous post on fairies in John Keats’ poetry, sex and sexuality are strong elements in (adult) fairylore.
 Maureen Duffy, in her extensive and detailed study of fairies in literature, The erotic world of faery (Cardinal, 1989), describes how fairies are an embodiment of repressed desires.
 Folk culture favoured greater sexual freedom than the church could sanction, and fairy tales allowed writers to deal with taboo subjects and taboo desires in an indirect way.
 Duffy notes that malignant spirits are more common than benevolent ones and she links the latter to a cheerful and open sexuality.

 Fairy folk appear to have some kind of role as facilitators or instigators of human sexual relations.
 In my next post on Queen Mab I note her apparent role in instructing innocent virgins.
 Ben Jonson hints that house elves have some sort of role in enabling wenches to spend time with their lovers: in his Masque of Love Restored one of Robin Goodfellow’s roles is to sweep hearths, clean houses and generally do the chores for the maids “whilst they are at hot-cockles.”
 I do not think this is merely a reference to them playing the children’s game akin to Blind Man’s Bluff!
 Even more explicit is John Lyly in Act II of The Maid’s Metamorphosis.
 The ‘third fairy’ recounts his pastimes:

 And about I skip.”